Want to create your first cloud WordPress backup?

 Does WordPress do automatic backups?

 By itself, WordPress does not support automatic backups.
 However, your web hosting provider may support daily backups and one-click restore options.
 If not, a WordPress backup plugin can easily add this functionality to your website.
-With Duplicator Pro, you’ll be able to create new backup schedules and stop worrying about manual backups.
+This backup tool allows you to create new backup schedules and stop worrying about manual backups.

 What are the best backup plugins for WordPress?

 The best WordPress backup plugin is Duplicator Pro.
 This will allow you to create real-time backups of your website and even set up automated backups.
-Without needing any add-ons, you can use off-site cloud services to store your backups.
+Without needing any add-ons, you can create off-site backups that are sent to cloud storage.

 Conclusion